MartyIce/martyice.github.io/about.md

 recent Software:
 ---
+* Orchestrating Docker containers in Azure to perform batch processing.
 * Migrating a legacy .Net WCF "monolithic" app to Azure, with all that comes with that
 * Dabbling in Rails, Angular, Vue for some other front end assets
 * Learning "hardware" things via Arduino, with the goal of automated sprinkling in backyard, and a robotic guitar player.